kserve/website/docs/modelserving/v1beta1/custom/custom_model/README.md

 - `PROTOCOL`: specify the protocol version supported by the model e.g `V1`.
 This acts the same as `protocolVersion` when using a built-in predictor.
 - `KSERVE_LOGLEVEL`: sets the `kserve` and `kserve_trace`'s logger verbosity.
 Default is `INFO`.

-Apply the yaml to deploy the InferenceService on KServe
+Apply the YAML to deploy the InferenceService on KServe

 === "kubectl"
 ```